 Forms of dwarfism associated with the endocrine system may be treated using hormonal therapy.

-In many cases, people with dwarfism have orthopaedic or medical complications.
+In many cases, people with dwarfism have orthopedic or medical complications.
 Treatment of those can include:

-- Shunt insertion to drain excess fluid from brain
+- Shunt insertion to drain excess fluid from the brain

 - Tracheotomy to improve breathing through small airways.

 - Corrective surgeries for deformities